 'Smoothing' is the mechanism by which the Society aims to share the experience achieved in a fund, such as investment returns, between with-profits policyholders.
-Its purpose is to provide a fair payout to with-profits policyholders over the longer term for policies of the same class, and similar size and term.
+Its purpose is to provide a fair payout to with-profits policyholders over the longer term for policies of the same class, and similar size and term

 This is done, where possible, by reducing the extent to which bonus rates change from one period to another.
-The current smoothing approach does not differentiate between different types of with-profits policies or between generations of policyholders.
+The current smoothing approach does not differentiate between different types of withprofits policies or between generations of policyholders.

 Before bonus rates are set, in order to decide how much smoothing to apply, the extent of any surplus within the relevant fund and how this may be impacted by further bonus additions is considered.
 In circumstances that have an adverse impact on the solvency of any of the LTB funds it may be necessary to adjust payments under a with-profits policy rapidly (e.g. by reducing or removing discretionary bonus additions).

-It is intended that the effects of smoothing in any one LTB fund will cancel out over time.
+Whilst smoothing will involve use of the estate, it is intended that the effects of smoothing in any one LTB fund will cancel out over time.